Mustangs Available for Adoption, In-House Adoptions & Sponsorship

 Cheyenne is a 15 year old bay mare with a real presence.
 She was captured September 19th, 2000 in the Delamar Mountains of Nevada.
 Although she has been with us awhile, she has been slow to respond and is now in a structured training program with Chris Lombard.
 Although very distrusting and fearful, she is very sweet and kind.

-Sponsored by: Andrea Acomb in memory of her mustang "Mountain Spirit's Echo", Geraldine Bertoni.
+Sponsored by: Andrea Acomb in memory of her mustang "Mountain Spirit's Echo" and Geraldine Bertoni.

 Destiny arrived here Feb.
 17, 2009 from a dealer in Maine.
 She was frightened and aggressive, but settled in well with the other horses.
 Her freeze brand revealed her history: foaled in 1998 in the Monte Cristo HMA.
 She was gathered as a yearling on 1-26-99 and adopted a few months later on 5-22-99.
 The next 10 years are lost to us .
 Only Destiny knows what her life was like.
 We only see her at present as fearful and distrusting, although there are moments of curiosity and a desire to be nearer to us.
-Occasionally we can brush her neck and shoulders.
+She is now accepting of us and allowing petting and light grooming.
 We will continue to work with her to further her training and trust in humans.